kikuchiyo/device_connection_en/nonsdk/upstream/device_else/report_attributes.md

     <td>Array </td>
     <td>Optional</td>
     <td>List of the attributes.
 One request can contain maximum 200   items.<br>
-       If the value of attributes is null, system   will get all the attributes.  </td>
+       If the value of attribute is null, system will report all the attributes.  </td>
   </tr>
   <tr>
     <td>method</td>